roboscienceorg/book/source/Math/LinearAlgebra.rst

 .. math:: \hat{x} = \left( A^T A\right)^{-1} A^T b .

 This formula is known by several names.
-It is called the Pseudo-Inverse or Moore-Penrose Pseudo-Inverse.
+It is called the :index:`Pseudo-Inverse` or :index:`Moore-Penrose` Pseudo-Inverse.
 It is also called the left-sided pseudo-inverse (because it acts on the left side).

 **Example** Find the least squares solution to